 Liberals sense their power is slipping from their hands.

-They sense the possibility, they see the momentum.
+They see the momentum.

 It's up now 60% here in 2016.

-And Democrats, well, they're down about 25 to 30 percent.
+And Democrats, well, they're down about 25 to 30%.

-So they see that there's a possibility that things are they see that their gravy train is about to escape them.
+So they see that there's a possibility that things are, they see that their gravy train is about to escape them.

-And this is what you get in reaction to it, because the Democratic Party is a coalition party.
+And this is what you get in reaction to it.

-There was a reason that it mattered when Black Lives Matters gets in to see Barack Obama, pigs in a blanket, fry them like bacon.
+There was a reason that it mattered when Black Lives Matters gets in to see Barack Obama.

 Why would any president of the United States of America ever, ever meet with such a radical group?

-And the same thing goes with how many times has Al Sharpton been to the White House.
+And the same thing goes with how many times has Al Sharpton been to the White House?

-We've got the best of Al Sharpton, including using the N-word against the first black mayor of New York City, David Dinkins, many, many times.
+We've got the best of Al Sharpton, including using the N-word against the first black mayor of New York City, David Dinkins, many, many times, and using slurs against gays and lesbians and whites and all the things that he has said over the years.

-You ain't nothing to a pump side.
+You ain't nothing but a pump site.

-Now come on do something.
+Now come on, do something.

 Yes!

-Because you got the only little problem.
+Don't talk to them because you got the only living problem.

-She's like red.
+She's like redneck.

 But the confusion means you shouldn't use it.